MaraRinn/WOLF-Tutorial/wiki_page.md

 ## The Plan

 For the purposes of this guide, our goal is to set up a shipyard in Minmus Orbit and provide it with resources harvested using WOLF, with the minimal possible part count.
-From that shipyard we'll build and launch a mission to Duna.

-1. Produce material kits, specialised parts and fuel on Kerbin
+1. Produce ship building materials and fuel on Kerbin
 1. Transfer those materials to Kerbin Orbit
 1. Build a spacecraft in Kerbin Orbit from materials provided by WOLF
-1. Produce material kits, specialised parts and fuel on Minmus
+1. Produce ship building materials and fuel on Minmus
 1. Transfer those materials to Minmus Orbit
 1. Build a spacecraft in Minmus orbit from materials provided by WOLF